d4yr41n/ergo/README.md

-# ergo
+# Ergo

-Status bar for Wayland compositors
+A minimal status bar for Wayland compositors

 ## Dependencies